Physics102-General Physics II - Second Semester 2026, Term 252

 Course Description:

 A continuation of PHYS 101.
-The topics covered include: Wave motion and sound; temperature, first and second law of thermodynamics; kinetic theory of gases; Coulomb’s law; the electric field; Gauss’s law; electric potential; capacitors and dielectrics; D.C. circuits; the magnetic field; Ampere’s and Faraday’s laws.
+The topics covered include: Wave motion and sound; temperature; first and second law of thermodynamics; kinetic theory of gases; Coulomb’s law; electric field; Gauss’s law; electric potential; capacitors and dielectrics; D.C. circuits; magnetic field; Ampere’s and Faraday’s laws.

 Teaching Method:

 The course material will be presented in lectures (3 hrs. per week).
-Problem-solving techniques will be shown in recitations (1 hr. per week).
-The understanding of concepts learned in the lectures will be strengthened by laboratory work (3 hrs. per week).
-All classes (lectures and recitations) will start from the first week.
-Labs will start from week #2.
+Problem solving techniques will be shown in recitations (1 hr. per week).
+The understanding of concepts learned in lectures will be strengthened by lab work (3 hrs. per week).
+Lectures and recitations will start from the first week.
+Labs will start from the second week.

 Course Learning Outcomes: